wp-plugins/cc-child-pages/readme.txt

 `[child_pages words="10"]`

+To change the order in which the child pages are listed, you can use the `orderby` and `order` parameters:

+`[child_pages orderby="title" order="ASC"]`

+The `orderby` parameter can have one of the following values:
+* `menu_order` (the default value) - shows the pages sorted by the order in which they appear within the WordPress admin
+* `id` - sorts the pages according to the ID of the page
+* `title` - sorts the pages alphabetically by the title
+* `slug` - sorts the pages alphabetically according to the slug (page_name) of the page
+* `author` - sorts the pages by author
+* `date` - sorts the pages by the date they were created
+* `modified` - sorts the pages by the date they were modified

+The `order` parameter can be set to:
+* `ASC` - show the pages in ascending order, sorted by the value of `orderby`
+* `DESC` - show the pages in descending order, sorted by the value of `orderby`

 You can now also use the `skin` parameter to choose a colour scheme for the Child Pages as follows:

 `[child_pages skin="simple"]` (the default colour scheme)